Dimitrios Limnios: 1. FC Köln

 On 7 September 2020, 1.
-FC Köln have reached an agreement with PAOK to sign a four years' contract with the 22-year-old international winger for €3.3 million, according to Kicker.
-The Greek Super League side have secured a 15% sell-on clause of any future transfer fee that 1.
-FC Köln will receive.
-The Bundesliga club made a move for the attacker after Florian Kainz underwent surgery on his knee.
-14 days later he became officially a new Köln player.
+FC Köln reached an agreement with PAOK to sign Limnios on a four-year contract, for a reported fee of €3.3 million.
+The Greek Super League side also obtained a 15% sell-on clause of any future transfer.
+Köln officially announced the arrival of Limnios two weeks later.

-In August 2021, he signed a season-long loan contract with Dutch club FC Twente.
-On 23 September 2021, Dimitris Limnios scored his first goal with a club in a 3-1 home win game against AZ Alkmaar, with a left footed shot from outside the box to the bottom right corner, after an assist by Virgil Misidjan following a corner.
+In August 2021, Limnios was sent out on a season-long loan to Dutch club Twente.
+On 23 September 2021, he scored his first goal for the club in a 3-1 home league win over AZ Alkmaar.
+He scored eight goals and two assists in 33 appearances for Twente.